Skip to main content

 Payments User Roles/Tasks

-• Initiator: The user who creates the payment
+• Initiator: The user who creates the payment.

-• Reviewer: Second level of payment approval
+• Reviewer (Optional): Second level of payment approval.

-• Releaser: Fourth and final level of payment approval
+• Releaser: Final level of payment approval.

-Payment Admin/User permissions are set in the Entitlements section of Settings
+NOTE: Payment Admin/User permissions are set in the Entitlements section of Settings

 Dual Admins → Dual Approvals